lukemurraynz/lukemurraynz.github.io/blog/2023-09-06-Empowering-Resilience-with-Azure-backup-services.md

 ## Introduction

-Let us start with the basics with a user story; what do we need to achieve:
+Starting with the basics, here is a user story covering what we need to achieve:

 > "As a Cloud Infrastructure Administrator at Contoso, I want to implement an automated backup solution for virtual machines (Windows and Linux) hosted in Microsoft Azure, So that I can ensure data reliability, disaster recovery, and compliance with minimal manual intervention."